nirjharsarkar/deeplearning-udacity/README.md

 from six.moves import cPickle

 To fix the import issue, had to go to<b>
      Project --> PyDev - Interpreter/Grammar-->Under Interpreter click...
-"Click here to configure an interpreter not listed" --> Forced Builtins --> Click "New" --> Type "six" and click OK.
+"Click here to configure an interpreter not listed" --> Forced Builtins --> Click "New" --> Type "six" and click OK.</b>

 While executing the program, there was an error:
 <br>